hanielcedraz/endoGenes/README.md

 <h1> Reference genes</h1>
 </br>

-This pipeline performs, automatically, analysis of three of the most used algorithm to the stability of reference genes
+This pipeline performs an automated analysis of the three most used algorithms to verify the stability of reference genes
 </br>
 Required files:
 </br>